noi-techpark/opendatahub-website/src/content/use-cases/skyalps.md

 start:
   description: "SKYALPS"
   title: "**Real-time flight data**"
-  subtitle: Open real-time flight data offers advantages to passengers, airlines, travel industry stakeholders, and regulatory authorities alike.
-It enhances efficiency, improves planning and decision-making, and promotes a more seamless and transparent travel experience for all.
-It is also a great advantage for Taxi services, Shuttle services, and hotels offering transfers to have access to real-time flight data.
+  subtitle: "**Open**, **real-time flight data** offers distinct advantages to passengers, airlines, travel industry stakeholders and regulatory authorities.
+It **enhances efficiency** and **improves planning** and **decision-making**, promoting a more seamless and transparent travel experience for everyone.
+Taxi and shuttle services, as well as hotels offering transfers, also benefit from the **Open Data Hub's real-time data access**."
   video: "https://player.vimeo.com/video/829084460"
   partial: title-cta.html